 Design, create and deploy an API for news aggregator service like Google News.
 Enable users to customize the news feed, sources and other aspects.

 Build a real-time backend providing chat, file share and interaction services to a Slack-like web application.

 Build microservices to power up a storefront featuring catalogues, user management, transactions, order tracking system and more.

 6. ContentMaster (Content Management System)

 Build microservices to power a hotel reservation service featuring user management, booking management, hotel reviews and ratings and more.

-Throughout the bootcamp, you will compile a portfolio of solo and group projects designed to reinforce what you’ve learned in each module.
-Through the capstone, you'll gain the experience to build a professional-grade portfolio of projects from concept to completion, each mirroring real problems that engineers face — the best way to showcase the breadth of your technical skills to employers.
+Throughout the Bootcamp, you will compile a portfolio of solo and group projects designed to reinforce what you've learned in each module.
+Through the capstone, you'll gain the experience to build a professional-grade portfolio of projects from concept to completion, mirroring real problems that engineers face — the best way to showcase the breadth of your technical skills to employers.

-The projects will bring together your understanding of the full-stack architecture as you go from vision to deployment of a realistic full-stack application, encompassing all essential milestones that are encountered in a production setting.
+The projects will bring together your understanding of the full-stack architecture as you go from vision to deployment of a realistic full-stack application, encompassing all essential milestones encountered in a production setting.